 Spores of a variety of Aspergillus spp are inhaled and begin to proliferate in the alveoli.
 The hyphae are able to invade pulmonary arteries resulting in pulmonary necrosis and haemorrhage 1.
-They may also gain access to the systemic circulation and become haematologically disseminated to the kidneys, gastrointestinal tract, and the central nervous system.
-This can occur in 25-50% of cases 1.
+They may also gain access to the systemic circulation and are haematologically disseminated to the kidneys, gastrointestinal tract, and the central nervous system.
+Systemic dissemination occurs in 25-50% of cases 1.

 Typical appearances are those of solitary or multiple pulmonary nodules/masses.
-Wedge-like areas of ill-defined opacity may also be seen most likely representing infarcts due to the invasion of proximal pulmonary vessels 2.
+Wedge-like areas of ill-defined opacities may also be seen most likely representing infarcts due to the invasion of proximal pulmonary vessels 2.

-An air crescent may be visible when recovery is beginning, although it is seen earlier on CT.
+An air crescent may be visible when recovery commences, although it is seen earlier on CT.

 As on plain radiography, CT findings demonstrate solitary or multiple pulmonary nodules/masses.
 A halo of haemorrhage may be seen around the nodule as a result of invasion into pulmonary vessels and is seen as an area of ground-glass opacity 2-4.
 A reverse halo may also be encountered 7.
 In the correct clinical setting, these findings are strongly suggestive of angioinvasive aspergillosis and warrant institution of appropriate therapy until proven otherwise (see below).

 Peripheral wedge-like areas of consolidation representing haemorrhagic pulmonary infarcts are seen better on CT than plain film 3.
 Direct invasion into the adjacent chest wall or mediastinal structures may be seen in advanced cases 4.